MeF0504/where_target/README.md

     - Declination of the star (deg:arcmin:arcsec).
   - `raster` (bool)
     - The flag that the scan of this star is a raster scan or not.
 If true, the raster scan region is also shown in plots.
+  - `ces` (bool)
+    - The flag that the scan is a constant elevation scan.
+If true, this scan is not a star-tracking scan, but tracking a region on the sky map at a constant elevation.

 ### conditions
   Observation configurations.